The Art department consists of two specialist rooms and a small sixth form studio. There is a large central store, and facilities for ceramics.

-The department is well resourced for consumable materials, books and slides, and the IT facilities of computers with a range of printers and scanners are widely used.
+The department is well resourced for consumable materials, books and equipment, including IT facilities in the design technology department of computers with a range of printers and scanners.

 If you are interested please click on the link below for more details.